abdelrahmanalassy/Forminator-WooCommerce-Smart-Checkout-Kit-Flow/README.md

 - 🧼 Automatically clears the cart before adding products to avoid duplicates.
 - 🚀 Instantly redirects the user to the WooCommerce checkout page.
 - 💾 Saves selected product IDs and Forminator submission ID using cookies and session storage.
-- 🎯 Injects the submission ID into a hidden Forminator field dynamically.
 - 🖼 Displays a user-friendly "Processing..." message to improve UX.
 - 📦 Fully compatible with **Forminator Pro** (WPMU DEV) and **WooCommerce**.